Upcoming Event: Canada Day in Vancouver, July 1

 As the unofficial kick-off to summer, Canada Day (July 1) is a fantastic opportunity to get out there and enjoy our city’s offerings, be entertained, eat superb food, and learn a few new things about our country along the way.

 Of course, hunger will strike at some point, and that’s your cue to enjoy the cultural array of food trucks on-site that will be dishing out tasty fare.
+Thirsty?
+Head out to the Summer Sips Beer and Wine Garden on the North Point of the pier for beverages with the best view in the city.

 You’ll also find Canada Day celebrations in other cities within Metro Vancouver.
 North Vancouver, just a short SeaBus ride north from downtown, usually holds a community party at the Shipyards District – check here for details.
 Or head further out into the suburbs for Surrey’s Canada Day extravaganza, with four entertainment stages, rides, an Indigenous Village, oodles of food trucks, a beer garden, and FIREWORKS!

 There are also plenty of self-guided adventures you can mark the day with as well, from strolling and grazing around the beachfront neighbourhood of Kitsilano, to hiking the trails and maybe stopping for a picnic in Stanley Park.
 A unique way to recognize the day is by taking in the Indigenous cultural and art exhibitions at the Bill Reid Gallery of Northwest Coast Art or the Museum of Anthropology out at UBC.
-Finish up with a quiet dinner at West Broadway’s Salmon n’ Bannock, Vancouver’s only Indigenous owned and operated restaurant, offering family recipes with organic and free range game meats, and local seafood and fish caught wild off the coast.
+Finish up with a quiet dinner at West Broadway’s Salmon n’ Bannock, Vancouver’s only Indigenous owned restaurant, offering family recipes with organic and free range game meats, and local seafood and fish caught wild off the coast.

 Planning on heading to our city for the Canada Day long weekend?
 Search our site for some great rates.